adrianaovalle/VBA-Challenge/README.md

 # VBA-Challenge
+VBA scripting is used to analyze real stock market data.

+##Introduction
+VBA scripting is used to analyze real stock market data.
+The script willloop through all the stocks for one year and output the following information:
+*The ticker symbol.

+  * Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.

+  * The percent change from opening price at the beginning of a given year to the closing price at the end of that year.

+  * The total stock volume of the stock.

+#Mainscript
 The MainScript has the code plus the first challenge (summary of Greatest % Increase, Greatest % Decrease, Greatest Total Volume) for each year.
 It also contains a sub-routine to reset all results in a sheet.